Discord4J/Discord4J/docs/Music-Bot-Tutorial.md

 #### Step 7

 Under **External Libraries** on the navigation pane, `discord4j-core` should be present.
-This means Discord4J has been properly imported and we are ready to utilize it in our project!
+This means Discord4J has been properly imported, and we are ready to utilize it in our project!
 <img src="https://i.imgur.com/WltBhd1.png">

 ***

 ### Creating a Bot

-Now that IntelliJ is configured for Maven with Discord4J installed we can finally start coding!
+Once IntelliJ is configured for Maven with Discord4J installed we can finally start coding!
 This section will cover how to make your bot appear online once you start the program.

 ***